Home Download Orders Contact

 • CONNECTION - HOST

 This is where the name/IP address of the backup server is stored (of the computer on which the FBS Server is launched), as entered by the user during program installation.
 If during the use of the System the FBS Server is moved to another computer or if that computer’s name or IP address changes, the user can change the server location in this field to the correct one.
 Changing this field manually will have the same effect as launching the installer and reentering the name/IP address during the installation of the FBS Worker.
+Optionally, you can provide the name or IP address of a secondary backup server separated by comma.

 • CONNECTION - PORT